fork/make-up/README.md

 @./path-to/foo.bash
 ```

-If you want to run an existing script from XXX, use the following:
+If you want to run an existing script from Make-up, use the following:

 ```Makefile
 @./$(HELPER_SCRIPTS)/foo.bash